kaaengine/kaa/docs/reference/nodes.rst

 .. _Node.scene:
 .. attribute:: Node.scene

     Returns a :class:`Scene` instance to which this Node belongs.
-Will be None if the node wasn't added to any Scene yet.
+Will be None if the node has not been added to any Scene yet.
 Use :meth:`Node.add_child` method to add nodes.
 Each Scene has a root node to which you can add nodes.

 .. _Node.position:
 .. attribute:: Node.position